 Our mission started with answering ‘why do I pee when I cough?’ and has become an uplifting movement that empowers young women to: Be Aware, Be Strong, Be Empowered – Go Against The Flow

-One in 8 young women experiences bladder leakage (incontinence).
+More than 1 in 10 young women experiences bladder leakage (incontinence).
 It’s that heart-sinking feeling you get when you laugh, sneeze, cough, or you’re waiting in line for the loo… and your bladder decides it hates you, your pelvic ﬂoor throws in the towel and your legs just can’t twist up tight enough.
 It’s the moment you pee a little (or a lot), even though you’re making every effort possible to hold it in.

 Incontinence is something we talk about a lot in Australia — if we’re new mums or senior citizens.
-It’s not something we talk about much if we’re young women, because no one really tells us it’s even a thing.
-And because no one tells us it’s a thing, the 1 in 8 of us who have to deal with it every day, deals with it in silence, feeling embarrassed, stressed and like we’re complete weirdos!
+It’s not something we talk about much if we’re young women, because no one really tells us it’s even a thing until we’re older maybe!?
+And because no one tells us it’s a thing, the more than 1 in 10 of us who have to deal with it every day, deals with it in silence, feeling embarrassed, stressed and like we’re complete weirdos!